defo-project/ech-dev-utils/howtos/lighttpd.md

 - A block of code within ``network_init_ssl()`` sets the ``SSL_OP_ECH_TRIALDECRYPT`` option for the OpenSSL library if so configured.

-## Reloading ECH keys

-The ``reload`` config file setting specifies the number of seconds after which a reload will be attempted (on the next web access).
-The default is TBD.

 ## Debugging